PojavLauncherTeam/PojavLauncher/README.md

 ---------
 * From [Boardwalk](https://github.com/zhuowei/Boardwalk)'s ashes here comes PojavLauncher!

-* PojavLauncher is a launcher that allows you to play Minecraft:Java Editions on your Android device!
+* PojavLauncher is a launcher that allows you to play Minecraft:Java Edition on your Android device!

-* It can run **almost** every version of the Minecraft, allowing you to install (.jar only) installers to install modloaders like [forge](https://files.minecraftforge.net/), [fabric](http://fabricmc.net/), [optifine](https://optifine.net), hack clients and much more!
+* It can run **almost** every version of the Minecraft, allowing you to use .jar only installers to install modloaders like [forge](https://files.minecraftforge.net/), [fabric](http://fabricmc.net/), [optifine](https://optifine.net), hack clients and much more!

 * For more details [check out our wiki](https://github.com/CriticalRange/PojavLauncher/wiki)
 ## Some notes to start with